Skip to main content

 For instance, systemic inflammation can induce insulin resistance by impairing insulin receptor sensitivity and downstream signaling cascades in target tissues.
 Similarly, inflammatory cytokines can disrupt the hypothalamic-pituitary-gonadal (HPG) axis, affecting the pulsatile release of gonadotropin-releasing hormone (GnRH) and subsequently impairing LH and FSH secretion, leading to reduced sex hormone production.

 Consider the impact on the somatotropic axis.
-Senescent cells in the hypothalamus or pituitary could impair the production or release of growth hormone-releasing hormone (GHRH) or (GH) itself, contributing to somatopause.
+Senescent cells in the hypothalamus or pituitary could impair the production or release of growth hormone-releasing hormone (GHRH) or growth hormone (GH) itself, contributing to somatopause.
 The resulting decline in GH and IGF-1 can further exacerbate cellular senescence by reducing tissue repair mechanisms and increasing oxidative stress, creating a self-perpetuating cycle of decline.

 Mechanistic Interplay ∞ Senolytics, Hormones, and Cellular Survival